anmarjarjees/java-jdbc-start/README.md

 # JDBC
-Java Database Connectivity (JDBC) is a Java standard that provides the interface for connecting from Java to relational databases.
+Java Database Connectivity (JDBC) is a Java standard interface that provides the interface for connecting from Java to any relational database.
 It's the API (Application Programming Interface) for establishing a connection between our Java project (application) and the database.

 JDBC uses drivers to connect to the database, so there is a specific driver for each type of databases It's used to run the CRUD operation against different types of DBMS.